 Other Linux Mobile Projects

-As of September 2017, two other Linux mobile projects are underway:
+As of this writing, three other notable Linux mobile projects are underway:

 As you may imagine, if successful, this will make it far easier to install Linux on smartphones.

 A more complete project is coming in the shape of a mobile version of PureOS, the privacy and security-focused Linux distro from Purism.

 Currently there is no way to download PureOS for mobile, but Purism’s first phone, the Librem 5, will be released in 2019.
 This will be the most secure and private mobile device yet, and much of this will rely on the PureOS operating system.

 Describing itself as “a real Linux distribution on the phone” postmarketOS (pmOS) is a version of Alpine Linux for smartphones.

 Currently in early development, the aim of pmOS is to create a sustainable mobile OS, one with long-term support.